greatvovan/ios-backup-browser/README.md

 - Click "Back Up Now" button.
 - In the pop-up window, select the option to not encrypt the backup.

+Backups will be located in
+`$HOME/Library/Application Support/MobileSync/Backup`.
+Note that this location is protected in MacOS.
+If you want to access this location directly from the module, you have to grant **Full Disk Access** to your terminal application in **Settings** --> **Privacy & Security**.

 ### Windows
 - Download and install the Apple Devices app from the Microsoft Store.
 - Connect your device to your PC with a USB or USB-C cable.